 You can link your Amazon device to a third party that can provide licensed music for businesses.
 Pandora CloudCover, for example, provides music streaming specifically licensed for businesses, and the tunes can integrate with Alexa-enabled devices.

-Streaming Music Through an Echo or Show Requires a Different Program
+Streaming Music through an Echo or Show Requires a Different Program

 Pandora CloudCover integrates with a wide range of devices using Wi-Fi connections.
 While not all Amazon devices are supported yet, Pandora CloudCover's software can be downloaded onto the Amazon Kindle Fire as an app, which means it can integrate with other Amazon technology.